-By trapping airborne particles and pollutants, trees reduce air pollution, dust and the toxins that are mostly emitted by diesel exhausts.
-They also filter toxins from the first flush of stormwater run-off after rain, which improves our water quality.
-Tree roots keep the soil porous, allowing the stormwater to be absorbed rather than drain into Sydney Harbour.
+After rainfall trees also filter toxins from the first flush of stormwater run-off, improving our water quality while tree roots keep the soil porous allowing stormwater absorption rather than draining into Sydney Harbour.

-The shade of a tree in summer reduces the need for air-conditioning and reduce what is known as the ‘urban heat island effect’, where temperatures rise because there are so many absorbent surfaces such as roads, footpaths and the sides of buildings in the city.
+Shade from trees reduces the need for air-conditioning in summer and reduce what is known as the urban heat island effect, where temperatures stay warmer longer due to the many heat absorbent surfaces in cities such as roads, footpaths and buildings.